ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ## ECN Considerations

-If an IP proxying endpoint with a connection containing an IP Proxying request stream disables congestion control, it cannot signal Explicit Congestion Notification (ECN) {{!ECN=RFC3168}} support on that outer connection.
-That is, the QUIC sender MUST mark all IP headers with the Not-ECT codepoint for QUIC packets which are outside of congestion control.
+If an IP proxying endpoint with a connection containing an IP proxying request stream disables congestion control, it cannot signal Explicit Congestion Notification (ECN) {{!ECN=RFC3168}} support on that outer connection.
+That is, the QUIC sender MUST mark all IP headers with the Not ECN-Capable Transport (Not-ECT) codepoint for QUIC packets that are outside of congestion control.
 The endpoint can still report ECN feedback via QUIC ACK_ECN frames or the TCP ECE bit, as the peer might not have disabled congestion control.